Table of Contents

 • Prepare the device SDK

-Using the HMD extension package template
+Use the head-mounted display extension template

 .